maeager/Agilent2Dicom/README.md

  * python (2.6 or greater)
    - python-dicom
    - python-numpy
+   - python-scipy (for complex filtering)
+   - pyqt4 (for newest GUI Agilent2DicomQt and Agilent2DicomAppQt)
+   - nibabel (for quick NiFTI creation)
-   - tkinter (for python 2.6 GUI fdf2dicom on Agilent console)
+   - tkinter (for old GUI fdf2dicom on Agilent console)
-   - pyqt4 (for Agilent2DicomQt and Agilent2DicomApp)
- * dicom3tools
+ * dicom3tools  (dcmulti, dciodvfy, dcdump)
- * dcmtk
+ * dcmtk  (dcmodify and dcmdump)
  * mrtrix (0.2.12 or mrtrix3)